 Skiers and Snowboarders have it best though, don’t you think?

-Your Best Bets from Points North and South
+Your Best Bets from North to South

-Travelling from the South
+Travelling from the South of the UK

-What could be better than starting your trip with a fry-up in the morning on an early crossing—or a laid-back supper for later ones?
+If you live in the south, you’ve the easiest decision - the Dover ferry is convenient and what could be better than starting your trip with a fry-up in the morning on an early crossing—or a laid-back supper for later ones?

-Of course, you can’t control the weather and ferries are occasionally cancelled due to rough seas, but you can avoid all that with the Channel Tunnel (“Respecter la terre en passant sous la mer” and all that) if you prefer to drive.
+Of course, you can’t control the weather and ferries are occasionally cancelled due to rough seas, but you can avoid all that with the Channel Tunnel (“respecter la terre en passant sous la mer” and all that) if you prefer to drive.

-Travelling from the North
+Travelling from the North of the UK

 If you’re coming from the north, you can still drive to Calais, but your travel time jumps to a good six hours.
 The good news is that you have several options - one of which even has a bit of Butlins about it.